In its most basic form, a business glossary is a set of definitions for commonly used business terms, aggregations, etc

 Reduce IT costs and risk

-For nearly 25 years, the annual Standish Chaos report has tracked IT project failures – with alarmingly consistent results,
+For nearly 25 years, the annual Standish Chaos report has tracked IT project failures – with alarmingly consistent results.

-There are many reason for this, but it is clear that poorly defined and ambiguous business requirements are a contributor.
-For example, when building a single view of the customer what is meant by the terms “single view” and “customer”.
 If business and IT stakeholders have different understandings of what these terms mean it is unlikely that anything built by IT will actually deliver to business expectations.

-In MDM needs data governance (and here’s why) Lowell Fryman talks about the delivery of a business glossary to support a master data management implementation – “My first business glossary implementation was in support of an MDM “offensive” revenue generating business case.
-These use cases may include clarifying and consolidating the customer base, identifying customer touch points and customer interactions.
+In MDM needs data governance (and here’s why) Lowell Fryman talks about the delivery of a business glossary to support a master data management implementation – “My first business glossary implementation was in support of an MDM “offensive” revenue-generating business case.
+These use cases may include clarifying and consolidating the customer base, and identifying customer touch points and customer interactions.
 Often this includes defining what each business unit considers to be a customer or prospect yet the objective is to identify, define and implement the data, people and processes that can generate additional revenue. “

-The post can be applied more broadly to any system or project. not just MDM.
+And when implemented in an enterprise tool Lowell’s point can be applied more broadly to any system or project, not just MDM.

 Ensuring a common understanding of business policies and rules